Published on January 8th, 2014 | by Becky Striepe0

 40 Craft Room Ideas for the New Year

-Is organizing your life on the list for 2014?
+Is organizing your life on the list for this year?
 We’ve got an epic list of craft room ideas to keep your supplies in order all year long!

 Happy new year!
 Getting organized is a pretty popular new year’s resolution, but the actual act of organizing can be a little bit daunting, can’t it?
 I’m a big believer in little steps, especially when it comes to organizing.
 Don’t try to fix up your whole house at once.
 Start with one drawer or one room.
 These craft room ideas can help you get your craft supplies in tip top shape!